ceramicnetwork/docs/docs/learn/use-cases.md

 # Use Cases

 Explore the many ways your project or business can leverage Ceramic's data streaming platform.
-Streams can be used to create evolutionary files or as peer-to-peer databases, which have a range of applications across Web3 and enterprise applications.
+Streams can be used to create evolutionary files or as peer-to-peer databases, which have a range of use cases across Web3 and enterprise applications.

 ### Decentralized identity
 Build apps with interoperable, user-controlled data storage.
 IDX, Ceramic's identity system, supports DIDs for cross-chain IDs, streams for storage, and hubs for linking streams to a user.
 Identities are based on W3C standards and can be used with wallets from many different blockchains and Web3 platforms.